 The acidity of Fresh Plum Concentrate and Dried Plum Puree accentuate flavor in meat and poultry preparations.
 This heightened taste level allows formulators to cut back on total spices, possibly reducing the total amount spent on spices and herbs.
 The flavors of seasonings often come through strong enough that lowering salt and spice levels is necessary to maintain flavor balance.
 (In some cases, the product will taste too salty if salt isn't reduced.)
-Removing sugar from marinades is also possible due to the natural sweetness of prunes.
+Removing sugar from marinades is also possible because of plums' natural sweetness.